-- Have ready off the heat a second pot lined with a kitchen towel to set bowl in when whisking in butter.
+- Make ready off the heat: a second pot lined with a kitchen towel, and a measuring glass with warm water.

 - Off heat, slowly drizzle in warm butter to egg yolks, whisking constantly.
-Add warm water as needed to keep hollandaise smooth and a thick, but pourable consistency.
+Add warm water as needed to keep hollandaise a smooth, thick, but pourable consistency.

 - Return bowl to heat to keep warm, and add lemon juice, salt and pepper.
 Do not over whisk once sauce is finished, simply stir gently to keep it emulsified (blended).